How to use the dashboard

 - A percentage of response rate

 The next sections will vary depending on the questions you have asked in your surveys.
-In fact, these boxes contain information about the scores and comments that your respondents have given you.
+In fact, these boxes contain information about the ratings that your respondents have given you.

-In the below example you can see an example of how your dashboard could look like:
+In the below example you can see how your dashboard could look like:

 Net Promoter Score